 Pasajul Victoria is now just a photo spot, it's also a great place for lunch or for sitting down with a cup of coffee.
 This passage was built in 1855 so it comes with a long history like much of Bucharest's central attraction.

 Visit it during the day to snap one of the fun pictures with the colourful umbrellas.

 Tip: To learn more about Bucharest and its secret passages we recommend booking a walking tour with a local.
 These tours cost very little per person, they last just 2.5 hours and you'll have the chance to learn so much more about this gorgeous city.

 Address: 48-50 Calea Victoriei, Pasajul Victoria, București 030167, Romania

-The Union Square is the meeting place for most locals.
-I can’t even remember the countless times I arranged a meeting with someone “in front of the metro station, at the McDonalds at the Union Square”.
-The Union Square features a big shopping centre which is ever changing.
-It is also where we used to do our shopping when I was a kid, so fond memories all around.
-In front of the shopping mall, there is the Union Park, a green space which features wooden benches for people to relax.
-At the Union Square, there are also “the fountains”.
+In front of the shopping mall, there is Union Park, a green space that features wooden benches for people to relax.
+At Union Square, there are also “the fountains”.
 The fountains are located on the Union Embankment Boulevard and each fountain represents a county of Romania.
 In front of the fountains is the huge People’s House, a communist building erected during Ceausescu’s regime, which now houses the Romanian parliament.

 Piata Universitatii or the University Square is another important meeting point for locals.
 Apart from the main University building, here you will also find the National Theatre, the Coltea Hospital, a very old church called Three Hierarchs.
 The roundabout is accessible by car only and pedestrians must use the underground passageway which is lined with an old bookstore, several shops and pastry shops.
 Sometimes, there are art displays located in the centre of the passageway.